UoB-COMSM0166/2025-group-11b/README.md

 ## Project Report

 # ✨ 1.
-Introduction 🎮
+Introduction

 <div style="text-align: center;">
   <img src="Assets_For_ReadMe/oriamforreport.gif" alt="Oiram Game" width="50">
 </div>

-🛡️ In designing our game, we set out to create a historically immersive tower defense experience that is both engaging and educational. 🌍 Our vision was to craft a game that combines strategy ♟️, progression 📈, and cultural significance 🏛️, allowing players to explore the rich history of Bristol while defending the city from various threats ⚔️ across different time periods ⏳.
+In designing our game, we set out to create a historically immersive tower defense experience that is both engaging and educational.
+Our vision was to craft a game that combines strategy , progression , and cultural significance , allowing players to explore the rich history of Bristol while defending the city from various threats  across different time periods .

-## ⚔️ A Unique Twist on Tower Defense 🏹
+## A Unique Twist on Tower Defense
-🕰️ Unlike traditional tower defense games that focus only on mechanics, our game integrates historical storytelling into the experience.
-Spanning multiple eras, from the medieval period ⚔️ to the high-tech future 🤖, players take on the role of a Guardian 👑, defending Bristol from invading armies, pirate raids, and cyber warfare across time.
+Unlike traditional tower defense games that focus only on mechanics, our game integrates historical storytelling into the experience.
+Spanning multiple eras, from the medieval period to the high-tech future, players take on the role of a Guardian , defending Bristol from invading armies, pirate raids, and cyber warfare across time.

-- ⚔️ **Invading armies**
+-  **Invading armies**
-- 🏴‍☠️ **Pirate raids**
+- **Pirate raids**
-- 🖥️ **High-tech cyber warfare**
+-  **High-tech cyber warfare**

-🔥 Get ready to **defend, strategize, and experience history like never before!** 🔥
+ Get ready to **defend, strategize, and experience history like never before!**

 <div align="center">
   <table>